risawitama/verbose-potato/README.md

-## I've just written a song about a tortilla.
-Well, it is more of a rap really.
+## In my career as a lumberjack I cut down exactly 52,487 trees.
+I know because I kept a log.